shashankiyer/Learning-bit-codes-for-images/README.md

 - Python 3
 - TensorFlow >= 1.8rc0
 - Numpy
-- PIL

 ## Usage

-To replicate the experiment I performed, you will also need to download the CIFAR10 image dataset.
+To replicate the experiment I performed, you will need to download the CIFAR10 image dataset.

 Create a directory called 'data' in the root of this repository.